MacBook Trackpad Not Clicking Anymore? It Might Be Your Battery

 Need help right now?
 Our MacBook Repair engineers can come directly to your home or office anywhere in Greater London to diagnose and fix this for you.

-We come to your home or office anywhere in Greater London for macbook repair.
+We come to your home or office anywhere in Greater London for MacBook repair.

-When a MacBook trackpad stops physically clicking or gets stuck, the issue is incredibly rarely the trackpad itself.
-It is usually the battery swelling underneath.
+When a MacBook trackpad stops clicking or feels stuck, the trackpad itself is rarely at fault.
+It is usually the battery swelling underneath it.

 Loud fans and a hot aluminum chassis can indicate thermal throttling.
 Here is how to keep your MacBook Pro cool.